-With his knapsack on his back this gargoyle is leaping the orchard wall and making good his escape with only a backward glance and wave to both us and his fellow gargoyles left forever to gaze down from the ramparts of The Cathedral.
+With his knapsack on his back, this gargoyle is leaping the orchard wall and making good his escape.
+With only a backward glance and wave to his fellow gargoyles, left forever to gaze down from the ramparts of the Cathedral.